jrhub/regnet/README.md

   - Added more checking steps for data format, which help users make sure their data are in the correct format.
-  - Provided more information in the documentation for troubleshooting .
+  - Provided more information in the documentation for troubleshooting.

 ### regnet 0.3.0 \[2018-5-21\]